Have you heard of sitemap but wondering what it is really?

 Moreover, your sitemap will alert search engines of your web page’s location, when it’s updated, the updating rate, and the significance of the page as it is connected to other pages on your website.
-Without proper website mapping, Google bots might assume your website has duplicate content, eventually hurting your SEO ranking.
+Google bots might assume your website has duplicate content without proper website mapping, eventually hurting your SEO ranking.

 Who Will Benefit from Using a Sitemap?

-Sitemaps benefit everyone, whether you are a web developer, web designer, project manager, or a client.
+Sitemaps benefit everyone, whether a web developer, web designer, project manager, or client.

 For example, a project manager will utilize the sitemap to compare when assessing a copy deck supplied by a writer or client.
-Website designers will also refer to the sitemap to ensure they have added all main and secondary navigation and design concepts.
+Website designers will also refer to the sitemap to add all main and secondary navigation and design concepts.

 Practical Reasons to Use Site Mapping